December, 2004 - Black Bittern &

 Grassbird, skulking in the creekside vegetation on 5 November, but

-showing well as it
+showing well as it crossed

 the creek; seen again the next day in the same place.